Diodorm/SeniorDesign/README.md

 App will launch on device.
 An icon will be created.
 In case of an update, the user should reconnect the device to the Mac and repeat the <i>Running the App</i> section.

+# Troubleshooting
+In the case of malfunction/erroneous launch, please check whether your devices match these criteria:

+1. Make sure your iPhone/iPad run at least iOS8.
+2. Make sure that your device is registered by your Mac prior to running the source code (device connection can be checked using iTunes)
+3. Make sure XCode is up-to-date, and that your Mac is able to compile/run Swift 3.1
+4. For safety measures, make sure the source code folder & its path names are composed of ONLY Alphabets (e.g. Users/username/Documents/SeniorDesign)

+For any other inquiries, please e-mail: shc1991@gatech.edu